SPD-RCR/hw-13-orm-e-commerce-back-end/README.md

 ## Work in Progress

+Updated 6/30/21 10:20 pm
+product-routes > Get FindAll, Get FindbyID, Post Create New = Working

+tag-routes > Get FindAll, Get FindbyID, Post Create New = Working

-Still have to do testing of product-routes Updtae and Delete.
+Still have to do testing of product-routes Update and Delete.

-Did not complete Tag-routes yet.
-Plan to base the remaining tag routes on the product routes after they are working properly.
+Planning to base the remaining tag-routes on the product routes after they are working properly.

-Then video demo of testing routes working in insomnia.
+Then video demo of testing routes working in Insomnia or Postman.